LiteyukiStudio/nonebot-plugin-marshoai/README_EN.md

 ## 📖 Indroduction

-A plugin made by call OpenAI standard API(Such as drive by Azure OpenAI, GitHub Models provides AI logic API)
+A plugin made by call OpenAI standard API(Such as GitHub Models API)

 Plugin internally installed the catgirl character of Marsho, is able to have a cute conversation!